Day 6 Getting to Jørdeland

 Going to ride the Lysevegan and then get a ferry down the Fjord to Forsand....We'll be riding down the mountain though, rather than the better way of riding one of these hairpin roads - which is up!!
 It's so much easier going up.
 We may have time before the ferry to ride back up and then down again.

-Google maps can't route the trip yet as the Lysevgan is closed - hopefully it will be open before we go.
+Google maps couldn't route the trip in early May as the Lysevgan was still closed - hopefully it will be open before we go.
 Normally opens spring time, May/June so fingers crossed for this!!🤞🏍️🏍️🏍️🏍️🏍️🏍️

 The 18-mile road carves its way over the mountains above the tiny village of Lysebotn, which is located at the foot of a fjord in southwest Norway.
 Once you’ve travelled over the mountains, the road plunges down to the floor of the fjord from a height of around 1,000m in a succession of 27 tight and steep hairpins that are just a joy to ride.

-Ferry from Lysebotn looks a bit of fun and we should get some fantastic views of Lysefjord from the ferry down.
+The 2nd part of the day was taking the ferry from Lysebotn which was a bit of fun and we got some fantastic views of Lysefjord from the ferry down to Forsand.

 Comments